 The contents of the four majors have a strong common core and provide you with a comprehensive education in industrial mechanical engineering.

 The major in Mechanics provides a further specialisation in the field of mechanical engineering.
 The major in Energetics focuses more on the study and design of energy systems, such as production and energy distribution as well as energy efficiency.
-These two majors guarantee optimal technical education and prepare students to gain admission to the Master in Industrial Mechanical Engineering or the Master in Energy Engineering at the Faculty of Science and Technology.
+These two majors guarantee optimal technical education and prepare students to gain admission to the Master in Industrial Mechanical Engineering or the Master in Energy Engineering at the Faculty of Engineering.

 The major Logistics and Production especially deepens the knowledge in the field of industrial production and management.
 The major Automation focuses on topics of industrial automation.